sajjadhs/winform-searchbox/README.md

 ## Open Source

-You can change any line of code or desing of searchBox easily
+You can change any line of code or design of searchBox easily

-### Prerequisites
+### Setup to SearchBox

-You fill comboBox with Column names by calling methods in 3 ways which you need:
+1- Add SearchBox control to your windows-form project, 2- Drag and drop the control to the form,
+3- Fill your gridVeiw(optional), then use one of below codes to get the gridview columns

 ```
 searchBox1.SetCmboBoxDataSource(dataGridView1);